koltyakov/github-notify/README.md

 - I'm a maintainer or active watcher of some repositories at GitHub
 - I want to react to issues quickly
-- I prefer a status based humble info rather than agressive email or pop-ups
+- I prefer a status based humble info rather than aggressive email or pop-ups

 ## Demo